-If encouraging your child to read is proving difficult, Bookabees has the solution.
+If encouraging your child to read is proving difficult, Bookabees has the solution this World Book Day.

-It’s World Book Day on 1st March.
+It’s World Book Day today!
 Which means every child should be wading in books for the day, celebrating the power of reading.

 With that in mind, Bookabees has an innovating way of engaging young readers: a children’s book club that works from the comfort of your own home.